 Pickup height can determine how much, or how little, distortion your guitar receives.
 It can also add or subtract noise, change tone, and do a number of other things.
 Knowing all of this, setting your pickup height can be a bit unnerving.

 In this article, we are going to help you to find the best pickup height for your specific needs.

-First thing’s first; perfection.
+First things first; perfection.
 There is no perfect pickup height for any form of music.
-There are so many factors that go into setting your pickup height, such as musical style, pickup brand, and string type, that there is no one size fits all answers for this dilemma.
+There are so many factors that go into setting your pickup height, such as musical style, pickup brand, and string type, that there is no one size fits all answer for this dilemma.

 However, there are a few things that will help you to choose the proper guitar pickup height for your playing and your personal equipment.
 Different pickups generate different magnetic pulls.
 This has to do with pole spacing as well as other factors such as signal strength.

 An EMG 60 pickup generates a lot less magnetic pull than a DiMarzio X2N.
 This is because, among other things, the EMG is an active pickup and is encased, while the DiMarzio is a passive pickup with bare poles.